|Learning about the local environment.|

 |The Shared Historical Landscapes Project makes field trips to archaeological and other historic sites available to more local students.|

 Mesa Verde National Park Field Trip Lessons

-As part of the Shared Historical Landscapes Project, the Mesa Verde National Park Field Trip Lessons are grounded in interdisciplinary, 21st century skills and Colorado State Standards, and they use best practices in place-based education, STEAM (science, technology, engineering, arts, mathematics) education, experiential learning, and online learning.
+As the first lesson plan–supported field trips produced for the Shared Historical Landscapes Project, the Mesa Verde National Park Field Trip Lessons are grounded in interdisciplinary, 21st-century skills and Colorado State Standards.
+They use best practices in place-based education, STEAM (science, technology, engineering, arts, mathematics) education, experiential learning, and online learning.
 Participating community partners are paired with specific grades, depending on how a particular organization’s area of expertise articulates with the educational standards for a given grade.
 For example, the fourth grade standards in Colorado state history are a perfect fit with Crow Canyon; the sixth grade standards emphasizing ecology, water, and natural resources overlap with the mission of the Montezuma School to Farm Project, another local organization that has expressed interest in partnering with Crow Canyon.
 In addition to providing curricular materials for every grade level, project participants have developed classroom activities, one-day field trips, and a project website where teachers and students can access lessons and supporting educational materials and share the results of their own work.

 Visit the Mesa Verde National Park website to learn more about planning a field trip at the park.